-Note 1: this is the only real way to control for crawl budget issues, but if you have any links to any URL versions you've disallowed crawling on, you won't get credit for those links.
+Note 1: this is the only real way to control crawl budget issues (outside of internal linking, but that's a bigger subject), but if you have any links to any URL versions you've disallowed crawling on, you won't get credit for those links.
 So generally, use this tool a) only if/when you have crawl budget issues (e.g. it's a very large website), or b) only for "deep" variations where you don't really have any valuable links anyway (ideally BOTH.)

 Note 2: Disallowing doesn't mean the URLs can't be indexed!
 (FYI)

-Including actual examples here is complicated, since URL patterns for eCom sites vary GREATLY, but here are some common ones:
+Including actual examples here is complicated, since URL patterns for eComm sites vary GREATLY, but here are some common ones:

 Noindex tags are page-level instructions for what search engines can and can't index.
 It's the only really detailed way to control indexation, but they can still be crawled (and therefore can waste crawl budget.)

 But if there's a reason you can't specifically Disallow a page or URL pattern, the meta robots tag is a great option.
 It's also super simple - just this line of code in the <head> section of the page: <meta name="robots" content="noindex,nofollow">.

 Canonicalization tells search engines when you have a preferred version of a URL; it's the perfect solution for the parameter ordering issue from above that may have created duplicate pages.

 Once you chose which you want to be ordered first, self-canonicalize the primary variation, and point the canonical to the primary page on the variation URL.